Vivado Accelerator Flow Example

 cp bram_dts/pl.dtbo bram.dtbo

-Create shell.json file
+Create the shell.json file

 Test on SOM Target

-Move the files over using your preferred method, this example uses scp to move over the files to target.
+Move the files over using your preferred method; this example uses scp to move over the files to target.

 11target